 The oven causes interference with my TV.
 Some radio and TV interference might occur when you cook with the microwave oven.
 This interference is similar to the interference caused by small appliances such as mixers, vacuums, blow dryers, etc It does not indicate a problem with your oven.
 The oven light dims.
 When cooking with a power other than P100 (HIGH), the oven must cycle to obtain the lower power levels.
 The oven light will dim and clicking noises can be heard when the oven cycles.
-Steam accumulates on the oven door and warm air cornes from the oven door and warm air cornes from the oven wents.
-During cooking, steam and warm air are given off from the form the oven door and warm air are removed from the oven by the air circulates in the oven cavity.
-However, some steam will condected to cooler surfaces such as the oven door.
-This is normal. n the oven by the air which me steam will condense on I accidentally ran my microwave oven without any food in it.
-Running the oven empty for a short time However, we do not recommend operatin without any food in it.
-PROBLEM POSSIBLE CAUSE ACTION ) (The oven is not plugged in securely.
+Steam accumulates on the oven door and warm air comes from the oven vents.
+During cooking, steam and warm air are given off from the food.
+Most of the steam and warm air are removed from the oven by the air which circulates in the oven cavity.
+However, some steam will condense on cooler surfaces such as the oven door.
+This is normal.
+I accidentally ran my microwave oven without any food in it.
+Running the oven empty for a short time will not damage the oven.
+However, we do not recommend operating the microwave oven without any food in it.

+PROBLEM POSSIBLE CAUSE ACTION The oven is not plugged in securely.
 Remove plug from outlet, wait 10 seconds and reinsert.
-Oven will not turn on. →[Circuit breaker or fuse is tripped or blown.
+Oven will not turn on. → Circuit breaker or fuse is tripped or blown.
 Reset circuit breaker or replace fuse.
 There is a problem with the outlet.
-Plug another appliance into the outlet to check if it is working. ) (The door is not closed completely.
+Plug another appliance into the outlet to check if it is working. ך The door is not closed completely.
 Close the oven door securely.
 Start Pad was not pressed after programming.
 Press Start Pad.
-Oven will not start cooking. → Another program is already entered into the oven.
+Oven will not start cooking. • Another program is already entered into the oven.
 Press Stop/Reset Pad to cancel the previous program and enter new program.
 The program is not correct.
 Program again according to the Operating Instructions.
 Stop/Reset Pad has been pressed accidentally.
 Program oven again.
-The word "LOCK" or "Child" appears in the Display Window .)
-The CHILD LOCK was activated by pressing Start pad 3 times.
+The word "LOCK" or "Child" appears in the Display Window .] → [The CHILD LOCK was activated by pressing Start pad 3 times.
 Deactivate LOCK by pressing Stop/Reset pad 3 times.
-The Glass Tray wobbles. → The Glass Tray is not positioned properly on the Roller Ring(s) or there is food under the Roller Ring(s).
+The Glass Tray wobbles.] → The Glass Tray is not positioned properly on the Roller Ring(s) or there is food under the Roller Ring(s).
 Take out Glass Tray and Roller Ring(s).
-Wipe with a damp cloth and reset Roller Ring(s) ar Glass Tray properly.
+Wipe with a damp cloth and reset Roller Ring(s) and Glass Tray property.
+When the oven is operating, there is noise coming from the Glass Tray.] →[The Roller Ring(s) and oven bottom are dirty.
 Clean according to Care of Your Microwave Oven.